-8 Reasons Why Your Refund Will Be Late This Year
+8 Reasons Your Tax Refund Could Be Late This Year

 The federal income tax is a “pay as you go” levy, which means you’re required to pay taxes as you earn money throughout the year.
 Self-employed workers make estimated tax payments.
 For employees, the employer withholds tax money from each paycheck.